I love a donkey. So why have I never taken the time to visit the Flicka Foundation before today?

 The first thing I noticed, while walking down past the meadows where most of the donkeys were out grazing in the sunshine, was how many they have here to look after!

 Its obvious that each donkey has its personality and its own history.
 You can read about each individual’s story on Flicka’s website.
-Many of the older donkey’s wear collars with their names on, so it’s easy to learn about what brought them to the sanctuary.
+Many of the older donkey’s wear collars with their names on and so it’s easy to learn about what brought them to the sanctuary.
 Sadly much of it doesn’t make easy reading.
 All the donkeys here have been rescued from abuse, neglect or abandonment.

 In the meadows you will also spot ponies, mules and miniature donkeys as well as the rare Baudet Du Poitou donkeys, which look like shaggy bears, or dare I say yetis.